+On 3/30/00, Brazil’s Central Bank head Arminio Fraga announced that the Brazilian Government expected IPC-A for 2000 at 4% rather than the 6% used as this year’s government target.
+Fraga was also quoted as stating that fuel and energy price increases should contribute to an acceleration in inflation at some stage – “We know that in the second and third quarters we should still have some rises in public tariffs which will have an impact on inflation.”
+(Reuters news service)

+Tariffs

 The tariffs below are denominated in US dollars and are for the calendar years specified.
 Accordingly, the implied increases for each year do not correspond to the September to September Tariff Adjustment set forth above due to timing differences, as well as the impact of exchange rate translations.
 Refer to the financial information for a calculation of the implied rate of increase of tariffs on a calendar year basis in Reais and US dollars.